max-sym/react-booking-form/README.md

 # React Booking Form

-Library for your hotel/restaurant rental website that allows users to search and select locations, dates (with time) and any other types of inputs.
+Library for your hotel/restaurant website that allows users to search and select locations, dates (with time) and other types of inputs.

 ## Example
 [Chromatic storybook example](https://www.chromatic.com/component?appId=611f9e606d0396003a654e41&name=Example%2FSelector&buildNumber=1)